 Bagged Fruit and Vegetables Pickup Available for SNAP and WIC Recipients at the Farmers Market

-SNAP recipients are eligible to pick up $20 bags of fruit and vegetables using just $10 in SNAP benefits each Saturday between 11:30 a.m. and 2:00 p.m. at the Boulder County Fairgrounds – participants must sign up in advance using the Boulder County Farmers Markets’ online form, and must do so by 5 p.m. the Wednesday before the Saturday pickup date.
+SNAP recipients are eligible to pick up $20 bags of fruit and vegetables using just $10 in SNAP benefits each Saturday between 11:30 a.m. and 2:00 p.m. at the Boulder County Fairgrounds in Longmont – participants must sign up in advance using the Boulder County Farmers Markets’ online form, and must place orders by 7:00 p.m. the Wednesday before the Saturday pickup date.
 A Boulder County Farmers Market representative will swipe the SNAP EBT card when the food bag is picked up.

 For more information, email email@example.com or text 720-551-6052.

 Here is a map of stores that accept SNAP.

 Emergency Family Assistance Association (EFAA) in Boulder: EFAA has shifted from grab-and-go food back to a Menu-Model.
 Visitors can choose the food items they want, while EFAA maintains a strict COVID-19 safety protocol (information in English and Spanish).
 Visit 1575 Yarmouth between 12:30 and 4:30 p.m.
 Monday-Friday, between 2:00 and 6:00 p.m. on Thursday, and the last Saturday of the month from 9:30 a.m.-12:30 p.m. for Boulder and southern mountain residents.
 See flyers in English and Spanish.